choover-prog/First-Repo-for-Room-Sim/README.md

 ## Phase-2 Features

 ### Reflections
-Enable first-reflection markers via `tglReflections`.
-Uses a simple mirror method to visualize wall hits.
+Enable first-order reflections overlay via the `Reflections` checkbox (`#reflectionsT`).
+Uses the image-source (mirror) method wired to speaker and MLP pins and is structured for future upgrades like frequency bands, materials, directivity, and diffraction.

 ### Room Templates
 Choose presets from `roomTemplateSel` to auto-fill room dimensions from JSON templates.